klerick/nestjs-json-api/libs/json-api/json-api-nestjs-sdk/README.md

 # json-api-nestjs-sdk

-The plugin of Angular for help work with JSON API over [json-api-nestjs](https://www.npmjs.com/package/json-api-nestjs)
+The plugin of client for help work with JSON API over [json-api-nestjs](https://www.npmjs.com/package/json-api-nestjs)

 ## Installation